 Artículo disponible en Español | Article disponible en Français

 At the P30 series launch event held in Paris earlier this year, Huawei and South-Korean eyewear company Gentle Monster showcased their work on smart eyewear.
-Contrarily to traditional smart glasses, Huawei and Gentle Monster have decided to design glasses that can be worn regularly with some extra “smart” features, such as an integrated speaker and microphone, ditching the typical camera found on other models.
+Contrary to traditional smart glasses, Huawei and Gentle Monster have decided to design glasses that can be worn regularly with some extra “smart” features, such as an integrated speaker and microphone, ditching the typical camera found on other models.

 Since the P30 series launch event, no new information was made available by Huawei nor Gentle Monster, only mentioning they should be available around July 2019.
 As per usual with tech, the date slightly changed, with the new release date being the 6th of September, at least for China.
 There is currently no information on a potential release in Europe, but more on that later.
 The webpage published on Gentle Monster’s Chinese website gives a bit more information about the product, such as the gestures used to reply to calls or play music, as well as mentioning some features are only available after downloading an application, most likely in a similar way to what Huawei already does with some of their wearables.